Monsieur Lazhar: Production

 The source material Bachir Lazhar is a one-character play, making it a challenge to adapt for the screen.
 However, producers Luc Dery and Kim McCraw attended a performance with director Philippe Falardeau, and Falardeau expressed excitement about making a film version.
 Bachir Lazhar author Évelyne de la Chenelière suggested Falardeau cast comedian Mohamed Fellag as the protagonist, and Falardeau learned how to contact Fellag by researching the comedian's YouTube videos.
 Falardeau said he continuously consulted de la Cheneliere, allowing her to review screenplay drafts.

 It was shot in Le Plateau-Mont-Royal, Montreal.
 There were 28 days of shooting, about an average time for a film to be shot in Quebec.
 The principal filming occurred in the summer so the production could use the school and so the educations of the child actors were not disrupted.
 Four of the shooting days occurred in the winter.
 Child actress Sophie Nélisse turned 10 shortly before shooting began.

 Release

 Monsieur Lazhar debuted at the Locarno International Film Festival in August 2011, followed by a screening at the Toronto International Film Festival in September 2011.
 It was featured at the Whistler Film Festival in December 2011, and selected for the 2012 Sundance Film Festival.

 The film opened in Montreal on 22 October 2011.
 It was released in Toronto and Vancouver on 27 January 2012, a few days after it was announced in January 2012 that it was nominated for the Academy Award for Best Foreign Language Film.
 A limited release in the United States was also planned for April 2012.

+In 2023, Telefilm Canada announced that the film was one of 23 titles that will be digitally restored under its new Canadian Cinema Reignited program to preserve classic Canadian films.